 Even sellers being offered a cash deal need the confidence that the escrow will close without problems.

-To develop a proper business profile, establish a proper business entity in NJ, NY, PA.
+To develop a proper business profile, establish a proper business entity in NC, NJ.
 This doesn’t need to be a formal limited liability company, though many real estate investors like this structure.
 At the very least, establish a “doing business as” sole proprietorship with the county.

 Build a basic website that maintains current and correct contact information.
 This means that phone numbers and emails are accurate and easy to find.
 List a business address to receive all business correspondence even if it is a postal box.